top of page

 The annual Summer Workshop for singers

-concluding with an open rehearsal
+concluding with an open rehearsal - July 27 at 3pm

 For Workshop details click here

-past concerts (2024-2025 season):
+Past Concerts (2024-2025 season):

 September 29, 2024: Opus 6 (concerti grossi of Corelli and Handel)